Worth, West Sussex: Village

 Worth village is now an area within the neighbourhood of Pound Hill in the borough of Crawley.
 It was formerly a separate village, and its name is still used for the civil parish in which it was originally situated.

 Worth village has Saxon origins: Worth Church still retains its Saxon floor plan.
 The Wealden iron industry flourished here in the 17th and 18th centuries.
 The coming of the railway in 1855 brought more employment to the area, but the line closed in 1967.

 The place appears under Surrey in the Domesday book, with the old spelling "Orðe" (pronounced with a silent initial 'w' as in 'one', and including the Saxon letter 'ð' which sounds a soft 'th'.
 The Domesday book's entries for Sussex, by comparison, list Worthing as "Ordinges" and Petworth as "Peteorde").

 With the creation of Crawley New Town, Worth village became part of it, in the Pound Hill ward; the title of the ward was changed in 2004 to Pound Hill South and Worth.
 It is common for signposts to be altered to use the Worth name instead of Pound Hill by local residents.

 The ecclesiastical parish, part of the Diocese of Chichester, maintains the distinction, and is formally entitled "The Parish of Worth, Maidenbower and Pound Hill."

 Worth Park House, a large country house, once stood on the Milton Mount housing estate, now part of Pound Hill, Crawley.
 The house was home to Sir Joseph Montefiore and his family.
 The gardens have recently been restored.

+Notable Parish Register

+The 1654-1751 parish register for Worth is notable for recording the burials of unbaptized infants.
+This gives a much fuller picture of the rate of new born deaths than is usually visible in records of the time.